Up to 50% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• People who alternate between upright sitting and full recline in the same evening
+• People who move between upright sitting and full recline in the same evening

 • Back-sensitive loungers who want control over lumbar support and head angle

-• Households that treat the sofa as primary nightly seating
+• Households that use the sofa as primary nightly seating

 Where it falls short: